projectchrono/chrono/doxygen/documentation/tutorials/synchrono/chronoSynChrono.md

     * demo_SYN_DDS_tracked - Demo with driveable tracked vehicles, on flat, rigid terrain using DDS
     * demo_SYN_DDS_distributed - Demo with driveable wheeled vehicles.
 Setup to allow for DDS nodes spread across multiple physical computing nodes via IP.

-All SynChrono demos use command-line arguments to control various m_options at run-time rather than needing a re-compile.
-You can view the m_options for a particular demo by running `./path/to/demo_SYN_somedemo --help`.
+All SynChrono demos use command-line arguments to control various options at run-time rather than needing a re-compile.
+You can view the options for a particular demo by running `./path/to/demo_SYN_somedemo --help`.
 To run an MPI-based demo with `n` nodes, run the command:
 ````
 mpirun -n <num nodes> path/to/demo_SYN_MPI_demo
 ````